 Magnus Landberg, the inventor of Deep Green, said that “The outcome was a compact, efficient tidal power plant – able to sweep large areas, much more efficient than rotors on static structures.”

 A Bold Impact for Renewable Energy Resources

 Deep Green operates by sweeping a turbine across a big area at a fast speed.
-The underwater kite is unlike other tidal energy technologies because of its wings, the measurement of the turbine, and the idea that it is flying under water.
+The underwater tidal kites are unlike other tidal energy technologies because of their wings, the measurement of their turbine, and the idea that they are flying under water.

 Deep Green consists of a wing, turbine, nacelle, rudder, struts, and tether.
 Also according to Euro News the kite is outfitted with a bevy of communication tools and sensors.
 Strong materials and a fully hydrodynamic design allow the underwater kite to travel with tidal flows at different speeds.
 The energy of the tide causes the rotors to spin, converting that tidal energy into useable electric power.